Clarke Central High School

 My son has earned 24 credits.
 Can he graduate early?

 - A student must successfully meet all requirements for graduation as set by the GA Department of Education and the CCSD Board Of Education.
 Please refer to the graduation checklist linked above for a complete list of requirements for Clarke Central High School.
 Students who meet graduation requirements early may submit a request for early graduation through their school counselor.
 Requests must be approved by the CCHS principal and CCSD superintendent.

 My daughter entered her freshman year with 3 high school credits from middle school.
 How does this affect her graduation?

 - Many students enter high school with foreign language, science, and/or math credits they earned in 8th grade.
 These earned credits allow students to pursue additional electives in high school.
 They also make it easier for students to earn college credit through dual enrollment, additional AP coursework, and/or at the Career Academy or to engage in internships through Work-Based Learning or the Young Dawgs Academic Internship Program.

 What are career and academic pathways?

 - Career and academic pathways are completed at either Clarke Central or the Career Academy.
 Each is a series of courses within a content area which prepare students for either a specific career or college major.
-You can find a list of pathway opportunities here.
-For more information on pathways, visit http://bit.ly/2PjPXVk
+You can find a list of pathway opportunities at CCHS here and those at ACCA here.

 What are AP classes?

 - Advanced Placement classes are introductory college-level courses taught at the high school.
 At the end of the course, students take an AP exam which determines if they will earn college credit.
 AP classes are valuable preparation for college whether or not the student passes the AP exam.
 AP courses count towards a student’s high school credits as either an elective or an equivalent content credit (eg. AP Language = Lit/Comp 11, AP US History = US History).
 Click here to learn more about the AP courses offered at CCHS.
 For more information, contact Mrs. Ginger Lehmann, CCHS's AP Coordinator, at firstname.lastname@example.org.

 What about the Career Academy?